lauxley/django-elasticsearch/readme.md

 > django-elasticsearch **DOES NOT** index documents by itself unless told to, either set settings.ELASTICSEARCH_AUTO_INDEX to True to index your model instances on save, or call directly myinstance.es.do_index().

-To specify the size of output of documents, it is necessary to slice the queryset, for example:
+To specify the number documents returned, it is necessary to slice the queryset, for example:

 ```
 len(list(MyModel.es.search('value')))